 Often our patients ask us about the difference between conventional and mini-dental implants.
 Both are dental implants; however, they differ in size, structure and intended use.
+We routinely recommend and place both types of dental implants in our Pensacola office.
 This article provides a comprehensive comparison between these two types of dental implants.

 The first thing to keep in mind is that mini-dental implants are a sub-class of dental implants.
 They are, as the name suggest, dental implants that are smaller in size than standard (or conventional) dental implants.
 Obviously, they have been developed not for aesthetic reasons, but to meet specific needs.
 Mini-dental implants are often able to be used when regular dental implants cannot.